Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But just because things happened at a preordained hour didn't mean they happened in exactly the same way all the time.

-The king, active and athletic, was well known for his mistresses, several of whom achieved supreme status, had his children and eventually saw them legitimized.
+The king, active and athletic, was well known for his mistresses, several of whom achieved high status, had his children and eventually saw them legitimized.

-Our purpose today isn't to talk about history or the accomplishments of Louis XIV but for context, it's worth knowing that during his life, the arts flourished and he brought many things to France, from fashion to international diplomacy.
+Our purpose here isn't to talk about history or the accomplishments of Louis XIV but for context, it's worth knowing that during his life, the arts flourished and he brought many things to France, from fashion to international diplomacy.
 The country became unbelievably prosperous and France's sway was unequalled, its influence imprinted throughout Europe.
 He bequeathed us every possible literary and artistic academy, and he bequeathed us Versailles.

 But the king had overreached: his wars eventually led to defeats, debt and famine, and citizens rebelled.
 Much to history's chagrin, the deeply Catholic monarch eventually revoked the Edict of Nantes, which had given Protestants the right to practise.
-This made baptism compulsory and forced some 200,000 Huguenots, as they were called, to flee the country and seek religious freedom elsewhere.
+This made baptism compulsory and forced some 200,000 Huguenots, as Protestants were called, to flee the country and seek religious freedom elsewhere.
 In his opinion, his faith was the only faith.

 This king, whose daily existence was so perfectly stage managed, died of gangrene in 1715.
 He died much as he had lived: in control of his emotions and surroundings, an absolute monarch until the end.

 Yet his legacy was not as solid as one might have thought.

-While his artistic, architectural and political accomplishments were remembered and extolled, the power he wielded at court would never again be applied with such precision by future monarchs.
+While his artistic, architectural and political accomplishments are remembered and extolled, the power he wielded at court would never again be applied with such precision by future monarchs.
 It would take some time, but Louis XIV's descendants would eventually lighten the heavy ceremonial system, with public awakenings and beddings becoming increasingly rare.

 Louis XIV was unique in history, and that is probably a good thing.